frendhisaido/addressbook-api-drf/README.md

 ```
 docker-compose up -d
 ```
-2. Swagger UI are available at http://localhost:8888/swagger/
+2. Swagger UI will be available at http://localhost:8888/swagger/
 3. You can register a user using `account_users_create` API
 4. Then login to get auth_token using `account_token_login_create` API, if the credential is valid you will get the auth_token for authorization
 ```